MsPuffie/Schrodinger/README.rst

-Solve the 1-step Schrodinger equation numeriacally, using tensorflow
+This Project Solves the 1-step Schrodinger equation numeriacally, using tensorflow.
+    ˆ HΨ(x) = EΨ(x)
+The deﬁnition of ˆ HΨ(x) is
+    −c∇2Ψ(x) + V0(x)
+where V0 is the potential energy, c is a constant, and ∇2 is the Laplacian.

 * Free software: MIT license
 * Documentation: https://schrodinger.readthedocs.io.

-Features
+Installation
 --------

+- pip install tensorflow
+- pip install coverage

 * TODO